 According to the American Academy of Pediatrics, nearly half of babies will get a diaper rash at some point, and a common cause is moisture from a soiled diaper to be on the skin for too long.
 Moisture from pee and poop can cause your baby’s skin to soften, and softer skin can get damaged when rubs against a diaper.
 The chemicals in pee and poop can further irritate your baby’s skin.
 While diaper rashes are usually easily treatable, sometimes they can cause an infection that needs additional treatment.

-Despite the risk of diaper rash, if your baby pees during the night, experts recommend not waking them to change – encouraging quality sleep is important for their development, and they’ll wake if or when they become uncomfortable.
+Despite the risk of diaper rash, if your baby pees not poop while sleeping, experts recommend not waking them to change – encouraging quality sleep is important for their development, and they’ll wake if or when they become uncomfortable.
 However, if your baby poops in their sleep, it’s recommended not waiting as long.
 If you know they’ll wake up soon, you can wait to change their poopy diaper, but if it’s early into a sleep you may want to change them to reduce the risk of diaper rash.

 If your toddler is purposefully holding their poop for bedtime to seek attention, talk to your pediatrician to see if they recommend waiting on changing their diaper.
 Changing their diaper right away may reinforce their behavior.